ianzapolsky/ianzapolsky.github.io/_posts/2014-05-09-art-every-day.markdown

 `responder.py` runs every minute, and stores the ID of the last seen tweet that mentions the bot in a text file.
-Every time it wakes up, it pulls every tweet that has been sent since the tweet stored in the text file, and responds, overwriting the last seen tweet in the file with the most ID when it finishes.
+Every time it wakes up, it pulls every tweet that has been sent since the tweet stored in the text file, and responds, overwriting the last seen tweet in the file with the most recent ID when it finishes.

 ## Build your own